Auxdibot/auxdibot-docs/docs/modules/embeds.md

 You can view this list using Auxdibot at any time by running the command `/help placeholders`
 :::

-Some Embeds, such as [Notification Feed messages](/modules/notifications), will utilize placeholders in Auxdibot.
+Some Embeds, such as [Notification Feed messages](/modules/notifications) or [the server Levelup Message](/modules/levels#levelup-message), will utilize placeholders in Auxdibot.
 When a placeholder is included in a message, it is substituted for the content it represents.

 | Placeholder | Description |
 | --- | --- |